bennyp85/sit320-advanced-algorithms/module 3/lesson-review.md

 - This is acheived by the use of a private constructor and a static method to return the instance of the object.
 - **Facade patterns** are a type of design pattern that provides a simple interface to a complex system.
 - I haven't really come accrross this pattern in my studies.
 But it makes sense that it would be implented for communicating with complex subsystems.
 - I have been actively analysing other peoples code on GitHub and looking to see if I can recognise any design patterns.
-- This will take time and practice to get good at.
+This will take time and practice to get good at.
+- I can forsee that I will use this pattern in when I have a more complex system to communicate with.
+- In this course it may turn out to be useful when I'm working on my HD task.

+- **Challenges**
+- The challenges I faced when refactoring the code was understanding the logic of the code.
+- I could conceptualise the code but I couldn't understand the logic.
+- I had to go through the code line by line to understand what was happening.

+- **Engagement with Peers**
+- I have been actively engaging with my peers on the discussion board.
+- I helped others understand the Factory design pattern.
+- The specific concern was whether or not each part of the game should have its own factory.
+For example a **BoardFactory** and a **PlayerFactory**.

 **Aha Moments!**